 When a diamond is already damaged, the chance of more damage to occur increases dramatically.
 A damaged girdle (the outermost rim of the stone) or a chipped corner can lead to disastrous consequences if a huge blow is dealt to that weak point at a correct angle.

-As soon as you notice your diamond is damaged, it is recommended that you take it to your local jeweler or to a cutter and get it assessed before the situation deteriorates.
+As soon as you notice your diamond is damaged, you should stop wearing it.
+I also recommend that you take it to your local jeweler or to a cutter and get it assessed before the situation deteriorates.
 Letting a professional address the problem during an early stage will help lay out more available options to rectify the issue.

 At this point, should you decide to send your diamond for recutting, you do need to calculate costs and plan ahead.
 First of all, you have to understand that a cutter’s fees won’t come cheap.
 To get a one-carat diamond repolished, it can cost you anywhere between $200 -$300.
-Also, you need to take into account shipping and insurance fees.
+Also, you may need to take into account additional costs like shipping and insurance fees.

 Also, depending on the nature of the damage, you might lose a significant amount of weight just to rectify the problem.
 In such scenarios, a better solution is to mount the diamond in a protective setting (e.g bezel) and continue wearing it.
 You could also use the damaged diamond in other forms of jewelry (e.g. pendants) where it is less likely to be further damaged.